IBM i 7.4 Operating System Upgrade Overview

 Upgrading your IBM i operating system is no small task, but as with any computer, you will need upgrade it eventually.
 Whether you’re upgrading IBM i, AIX, Windows, or any other operating system, it takes planning…and things can go wrong.
 That’s why we recommend you plan, then plan some more, and then do your backups.

 Best of luck on your next operating system upgrade!

 It’s more work to plan an upgrade than to make the upgrade itself.
-During this live webinar, Darren Anderson and IBM Champion Tom Huntington help you discover what you need to upgrade to IBM i 7.4.
+Darren Anderson and IBM Champion Tom Huntington help you discover what you need to upgrade to IBM i 7.4 in this recorded webinar.